Sue-Young/reading-notes/README.md

-# Welcome to My Reading Notes
+# Reading Notes

 <!-- One gigantic @ss pic that may or may not be legal?
 But hey, look at this Markdown comment -->
 ![Cool Pic](https://techagainsttrafficking.org/wp-content/uploads/2019/01/Digital-Earth-1200x675.jpg)

 ## Introduction

-Welcome to my Reading Notes page.
+Welcome to my Reading Notes page!
+My name is Sue Young.
 I am a Software Engineer who is blowing the dust off her coding skills.
 This has been a blast and I expect it will only get more fun.

 Learn more about me at my [GitHub Profile Page](https://github.com/Sue-Young).